 To help you in the decision-making process, it can be of great value to read books that go about all the aspects of being a solo mum by choice.
 Here we have gathered a list of useful books to read when making the decision to become a mother to a donor child.

 - Choosing Single Motherhood: The Thinking Women's Guide by Mikki Morrissette

 - Single Mothers by Choice by Jane Mattes

 The mother-child relationship in Single Mother by Choice families

 When you have decided to become a single mother, it is normal to think about how the relationship with your child will be in the future.
 Some of the concerns may be: Will one parent be good enough for my child?
 Will I be able to provide all he/she needs during his/her upbringing?
 In the video below, you can watch an interview with Susan Golombok who is a researcher at Center for Family Research at the University of Cambridge.
 She has studied families created by solo mums by choice and in this video, she shares some of the findings from her study.

 Read stories by other single mothers and connect with like-minded

-The decision to become a single mother is a big step that entails many thoughts and considerations.
+The decision to become a single parent by choice is a big step that entails many thoughts and considerations.
 In this process, it might be helpful for you to read personal stories from other women who have made the decision to go it alone.
 We recommend that you visit our blog, where you can read stories by other single mothers.
-For example, you can read this blog post where Signe Fjord tells us about solo motherhood and “real” families or this blog post where 38-year-old Marije explains her journey towards becoming a Single Mother by Choice.
+For example, you can read this blog post where Ellen tells us about how it takes a village to raise a child or this blog post where 38-year-old Marije explains her journey towards becoming a mother with the help from a sperm donor.

 We also encourage you to join our Facebook group Family Dreams where you can get in touch with other women who are on their way to motherhood or who have already had a child with the help of donor sperm.
 On Facebook, you can also find many other communities which are created by single mothers.